JannisElef/janniselef.github.io/_projects/catan-traveler-5-6-player-expansion.md

 # Model Preview

-The frame sits on top of the normal ressource plates provided by the base game.
+The frame sits on top of the normal resource plates provided by the base game.
 Here's a small cutout of the final playing area:

 {% include stl-viewer-multi.html